benignware/jquery-filepicker/README.md

 --------------

 ### Custom style example
 Create a collapsible filepicker using bootstrap-collapse.
+For more information on the template-structure please refer to [mugine](http://github.com/rexblack/mugine.js).

 ```js
 $("input[type='file']").filepicker({